-Please note, from 1 July 2024 you're generally limited to \$120,000 of non-concessional (after-tax) contributions each financial year - provided your total super balance is below the general transfer balance cap on 30 June of the previous financial year.
-If you're aged below 75, you may be able to average this over a three-year period - so, possibly up to \$360,000 of after-tax non-concessional contributions over three financial years.
+Please note you're generally limited to \$110,000 of nonconcessional (after-tax) contributions each financial year provided your total super balance is below the general transfer balance cap on 30 June of the previous financial year.
+If you're aged below 75, you may be able to average this over a three-year period - so, possibly up to \$330,000 of after-tax non-concessional contributions over three financial years.

-For example, if you're under 75 you may be eligible to contribute up to \$360,000 of non-concessional contributions in a single year.
+For example, if you're under 75 you may be eligible to contribute up to \$330,000 of non-concessional contributions in a single year.
 After that, you can't make any further contributions for the following two financial years.